-Teaching: Two courses per semester or four courses per academic year, not including winter intersession and summer.
+Teaching Two courses per semester or four courses per academic year, not including winter intersession and summer.

-Scholarship: At least three papers published or submitted for publication in accordance with the department's published performance expectations policy.
+Scholarship Progress on the major publication and /or creative project/s or at least two papers or creative projects completed, submitted for publication, or published in accordance with the department's performance expectations policy.

-Service: Serving on at least two standing committees per academic year.
-Service on atleast one committee outside the department (College, University).
+Service Serving on the executive committee and at least two standing committees per academic year.
+Service on at least one committee outside the department (College, University).
+Service in a capacity outside of the university that supports a community, or community-based organization, or a non-profit, or non-governmental agency.

 III.
-Mitigating (Modifying) Factors
+Mitigating Factors